The NIH Almanac

 Harold E. Varmus, M.D.

-Dr. Harold E. Varmus became 14th director of NIH on November 23, 1993.
-Winner of the Nobel Prize in 1989 for his work in cancer research, he came to NIH from the University of California, San Francisco.
-He is a leader in the study of cancer-causing genes called "oncogenes," and an internationally recognized authority on retroviruses, the viruses that cause AIDS and many cancers in animals.
+Dr. Harold E. Varmus was nominated to become the 14th director of NIH by President William J. Clinton and was sworn in by HHS Secretary Donna Shalala on November 23, 1993.
+Winner of the Nobel Prize in 1989 for his work in cancer research (and the first Nobel Laureate to lead the NIH), his appointment was also notable for his lack of any prior administrative experience.
+Instead he was known at that time mainly for his scientific work at the University of California, San Francisco, where he had become a leader in the study of cancer-causing genes called "oncogenes" and an internationally recognized authority on retroviruses, the viruses that cause AIDS and many cancers in animals.

 Dr. Varmus and his UCSF colleague Dr. J. Michael Bishop shared the 1989 Nobel in Physiology or Medicine for demonstrating that cancer genes (oncogenes) can arise from normal cellular genes, called proto-oncogenes.
-While investigating a retroviral gene, v-src, responsible for causing tumors in chickens, they discovered a nonviral src gene, very similar to v-src, present in the normal cells of birds and mammals.
+While investigating a retroviral gene, v-src, responsible for the induction of sarcomas in chickens by Rous sarcoma virus, they discovered a cellular src gene, very similar to v-src, present in the normal cells of birds mammals, and all other animals.
+The c-src gene was the first example of cellular “proto-oncogenes” that can be activated by mutation to become cancer-causing genes; many of these genes are commonly mutated in human cancers and have become targets for new forms of cancer therapy.

-Author or editor of four books and nearly 300 scientific papers, he has been elected to the Institute of Medicine, the National Academy of Sciences, and the American Academy of Arts and Sciences.
-His most recent book, Genes and the Biology of Cancer, intended for a general audience, was coauthored with Robert Weinberg for the Scientific American Library.
-He as edited several professional journals, and served on a variety of review and advisory boards for government, biotechnology firms, and pharmaceutical companies.
+Author or editor of five books and nearly 400 scientific papers, he has been elected to the National Academy of Sciences, the Institute of Medicine, and the American Academy of Arts and Sciences.
+His 1992 book, Genes and the Biology of Cancer, coauthored with Robert Weinberg for the Scientific American Library, was intended for a general audience.
+A memoir published in 2009, The Art and Politics of Science (WW Norton), describes several aspects of his career as scientist, government official, and humanist, and is freely available through PubMed Central.
+He has also edited several professional journals, and served on a variety of review and advisory boards for government, biotechnology firms, and pharmaceutical companies.

-He attended public schools in Freeport, Long Island; his father practiced family medicine and his mother was a psychiatric social worker.
-He is a graduate of Amherst College (B.A., 1961), where he majored in English literature and edited the school newspaper; Harvard University (M.A., 1962); and Columbia University (M.D., 1966).
+He grew up on the south shore of Long Island, in Freeport, NY, where he attended public schools; his father practiced family medicine and his mother was a psychiatric social worker.
+He is a graduate of Amherst College (B.A., 1961), where he majored in English literature and edited the school newspaper; Harvard University (M.A., 1962) where he studied English literature as a Woodrow Wilson Fellow; and Columbia University (M.D., 1966).
 While in medical school, he worked for 3 months at a mission hospital in northern India.

 Elias A. Zerhouni, M.D.